kuriringohankamehameha/stockBot/README.md

 ## Prerequisites

+* You must have a Developer token associated with you, for the Bot.
+Go to your Discord Developer Account(go to https://discordapp.com/developers/ and select your application or create one if you haven't already)

+* You must also have the client_id and client_secret from the Imgur API (Go to https://api.imgur.com/oauth2/addclient and register your application to get the credentials)

 Add your Discord Bot token in `token.txt`

 Get Imgur API Credentials and add them inside `imgur_creds.txt` (First line contains `client_id` and the second line contains `client_secret`)

 ## Setting up all requirements